 IRVING, Texas -- In order to break out of their 8-8 doldrums, the Dallas Cowboys will need a lot to go right in 2014.

-This week we take a best-case, worst-case look at five offensive and defensive players who will go a long way toward shaping the Cowboys’ season.
+This week we take a best-case, worst-case look at five offensive and defensive players that will go a long way in shaping the Cowboys’ season.

 It’s clear the Cowboys want Wilcox to be the man.
 After the first three safeties available in the May draft -- Calvin Pryor, Ha Ha Clinton-Dix and Jimmie Ward -- the Cowboys felt Wilcox was just as good as the others and therefore did not make an early or mid-round bid on a safety.
 Wilcox is new to the position, having only played it one year at Georgia Southern and just 13 games last season with the Cowboys.
 He was on the verge of winning the job in training camp but had to leave for a few weeks after the death of his mother.
 After taking over in Week 3, he suffered a knee injury that kept him out of three games and couldn't retake the job from Jeff Heath.
 Wilcox understands he has to make the step opposite Barry Church.
 He showed last summer he can make plays against the run and pass.
 He needs to add consistency, like all young players, but there is something to work with.
 If he can come up with a four-interception season, then the Cowboys will have their safety of the future.

 Worst-case: Nobody takes the job